About Harvard Square

 The character of Harvard Square reflects three and a half centuries of growth and change.
 At the center is Harvard Square Station, one of the busiest on the Red Line with bus links both underground near the trains, and along Massachusetts Avenue next to Harvard Yard and the Cambridge Common.
 George Washington massed the troops on Cambridge Common and had his headquarters in Massachusetts Hall in the Yard—our nation’s history reverberates throughout the Square.

 Brattle Street going eastwards meets Eliot Street and Mt.
 Auburn Street at the One Brattle Square project developed in the 1980s atop the bus tunnel that connects to the underground MBTA station.
+Heading westward along Brattle Street leads the visitor to shopping, pedestrian plazas, the Cambridge Center for Adult Education, and the American Repertory Theater.
 Southwards towards the Charles River from Brattle Square is Charles Square, a mixed-use project, also developed in the 1980s.
-This project is built on the site of the former “car barns” where the Red Line trains used to serviced after they came above ground when Harvard Station was the end of the line—this site became available for development after the extension of the Red Line in the early 1980s.
+Nearby is the Harvard’s JFK School of Government complex and the JFK Memorial Park lying between the School and the Charles River.

 At Mt.
 Auburn Street and JFK Street is the historic Winthrop Square, which was one of the very first open air markets in the pre-Revolutionary era—now, it is a well-used open space surrounded by a lively mix of cafes, restaurants, other retail, housing, and institutional uses.

 Further east along Mt.
 Auburn is the area known as the Gold Coast, the name being derived from the several clubs developed for Harvard students in the early twentieth century.
-Continuing a loop back to Massachusetts Avenue at its intersection with Harvard and Quincy Streets, one finds Quincy Square, an open space developed by the City in the late 1990s.
-The Inn at Harvard Square is at the eastern end, retail uses are along the south side of Mass Ave, and Harvard Yard is to the north.
+Continuing a loop back to Massachusetts Avenue at its intersection with Harvard and Quincy Streets, one finds Quincy Square, an open space revitalized by the City in the late 1990s.

 Harvard Square Resources